-Most of the pools that the experts recommend measure about five feet in diameter.
+Most of the pools the experts recommend measure about five feet in diameter.
 While some have “kiddie” in their name, this size can fit adults and work well in a variety of outdoor spaces, including an unfinished roof, small (or large) backyards, or even a spacious balcony.
 Three of the interior designers we spoke with — Decorilla’s Devin Shaffer and Decorist’s Casey Hardin and Megan Wright — told us about pools from the Venice Beach–based brand Funboy, whose brightly colored pool floats are all over Instagram.
 According to Hardin, Funboy’s inflatable pools are equally great “for their stylish prints and the ease with which you can inflate and deflate.”
 Wright loves this one with a “summer-y pattern and splash of color” that measures 66 inches in diameter.

 In the same bright colors as our favorite Popsicles, this pool that measures 59 inches (or slightly under five feet) in diameter just screams summer to us.

 Hardin directs those who want something other than a circular pool to this heart-shaped option.
 According to the brand, it’s ideal for couples — or throuples — as it can fit two to three adults.
 Hardin adds that “with its multiple air valves and drain,” set up and cleanup should take “just a few minutes.”

 Technically this foldable pool is meant for dogs, but at 63 inches (or just over five feet) wide, it will also work for humans.
 Strategist contributor Regan Stephens says her three daughters — “who, at ages 3, 4, and 8, range in size from pug to pit bull” — spend all afternoon playing in it.
 The folding design makes it easier to set up, compared to an inflatable pool, and a drainage valve makes it just as easy to empty.